zzhangjii/learning-library/workshops/microservices-mysql/CloudNativeMySQL400.md

 ### **STEP 4**: Create Default Build Process

 Now that we have the source code in our managed GIT repository, we need to create a build process that will be triggered whenever a commit is made to the master branch.
-We will use NPM package manager to set up a Node.js build process in this section.
+We will use NPM Package Manager to set up a Node.js build process in this section.

 - On the left side navigation panel click **Build** to access the build page.